Conservation - Trees

 Emergency Work to Protected Trees

 If the trees you plan to fell are dead, dying or dangerous, 5 days' notice should be given to the Council.
 In the event of an emergency you do not have to apply, but it is essential to collect photographic evidence of the trees, along with a tree surgeon's report to be submitted no later than 5 days after the removal of the danger.
 Replanting of any felled trees will normally be required.

 If your property was built later than the mid 1970's, the trees by your property may also be protected by Planning Conditions.
 These may state that you will need local authority consent to carry out any works on these trees, and if such a condition applies you will have to apply to undertake the work.

 If you are considering a development close to trees, please read the Stirling Council Development Advice Note Protecting and Managing Trees on Development Sites.

 Tree Preservation Orders

 For further information on TPO's, please see our Tree Preservation Order page.

-Please submit your application either by e-mail or by post to: Tree Officer, Development Management, Infrastructure & Localities, Stirling Council, Teith House, Kerse Road, Stirling, FK7 7QA.
+Please submit your application either by e-mail or by post to: Tree Officer, Planning Services, Stirling Council, Teith House, Kerse Road, Stirling, FK7 7QA.